pentalive/ctrek/README.md

  Right now - you can move from sector to sector, move to a different quadrant, employ your phasers or torpeods to destroy your opponents.
-Moving to a sector next to a base will allow refueling and replenishment.
+Moving to a sector next to a base will allow refueling and replenishment if there are no opponents in the quadrant.

  Klingons dont do anything just yet... work in progress.

  Make the program-
- Make ctrek should work as this is a very simple program so far.
+ Makefile is included

-Enter commands by pressing a letter followed by two digits (usually 1-8 for most commands to corrispond to x,y coordinates of secotor or quadrant or 0-9 for phaser %.
+Enter commands by pressing a letter followed by two digits (usually 1-8 for most commands to corispond to x,y coordinates of secotor or quadrant or 0-9 for phaser %.
 Follow that with a <cr>.
 So to Warp to quadrant 5,6 type W 5 6 <cr>.
 'h' prints a list of commands.